 “Our client, a large retail chain, has been experiencing a decline in sales over the past year.
 Our analysis suggests that the primary reason for this decline is the increasing competition from online retailers.
 In order to address this issue, we recommend expanding their online presence through the creation of a robust e-commerce platform (recommendation = idea).
 This will allow the retail chain to reach a wider audience, increase their market share, and ultimately boost sales (supporting arguments = reasons).
 As evidence, we have conducted a survey of consumers who shop both in-store and online, and found that a majority of them prefer to shop online for convenience.
 We have also analyzed the online market and found that there is significant growth potential in this area (supporting data = evidence).
 Therefore, investing in an e-commerce platform would be a smart business decision for our client (reiteration of the recommendation).”

-Example for a top-down recommendation
+Example of a top-down recommendation

-The Pyramid Principle in business communication
+The Pyramid Principle in Business Communication

 In business communication, the Pyramid Principle can help to make information more understandable and actionable.